markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 </div>
 ```

-Lastly we need to identify this element as a CSS selector, so remove the `class="trainers"` from the parent `section` element and move it to the `div` that was just created.
+Lastly we need to give this element class, so remove the `class="trainers"` from the parent `section` element and move it to the `div` that was just created.
+We can do this because the `section` element doesn't need to be selected by a class anymore using CSS.

-Now all that needs to be done is turn these trainer cards into a row, so turn your attention back to `style.css` and give `.trainers` the flexbox treatment:
+Now all that needs to be done is turn these trainer cards into a row, so turn your attention back to `style.css` and give the `.trainers` CSS rule the flexbox treatment:

 ```css
 .trainers {